-Alimi Adewale’s pratice posit genres traditionally evoked in painting—such as portraits, landscapes, and nudes but with a contemporary expression in a profusion of rich texture and often uncommon sculptural finish.
+Alimi Adewale is a Nigerian artist that us the medium of painting, sculptures and installations to explores urban issues and the lives of everyday people in cities.
+His practice combine elements of minimalism and abstraction to evoke the dynamism and intensity of the cosmopolitan environment most of his work has profusion of rich texture and often uncommon sculptural finish.
 Whether utilizing photography and oil paint (Owambe, 2015) or thick lump of oils mediums, ( House of Assembly 2013) that takes years to dry, Alimi mines the endless possibilities of a particular material to introduce an additional dimension into the work: that of time.
 Imbued with their own mortality, his sculptures cultivate the experiential function of art compare to the traditional African sculptures.
 Alimi incorporates elements of minimalism and abstraction to create an oeuvre that is distinctly current, and as witty as it is macabre.

 Alimi Adewale was born in May 8th 1974 and he studied mechanical engineering in Ilorin, Nigeria.
 Interest in art spur going to exhibitions and he later developed his knowledge of art after graduating by undergoing various art workshop.

 Since the late 2002, Alimi has used his Art practice to explore and personalize urban issues allude to the lives of everyday city people, which are often neglected in the drive toward excessive urbanization, rapid modern development and the growing global economy.

 He had Sublime Exhibition at Quintessence Gallery in 2011 commonly acknowledged to have been the launching point for Alimi where he exhibited the Carnival series, Living Spaces and Urban Congestion series, Alimi describes this series as a means of “pinning down and document an era in this city which is eroding by excessive infrastructure development.